 My dad, Gerald E. Meek, was born in 1928, lived during the Depression era, and is one of the most successful, accomplished and diversely talented people that I know.
 In addition to being my partner in business, he was a professional musician, composed hundreds of songs and cantatas, recorded with Dean Martin and Jerry Lewis, served our country and loved flying.
 With all of his successes, he also conquered many challenges along the way.
 At nine years old, he-along with his five-year-old sister and three-year-old brother-were dropped off at a WCTU orphanage.
 They called it the Farm Home.

 After his brother and sister were adopted, my dad, at the age of sixteen, went to San Francisco and worked on a fishing boat with his stepfather.
 Having a love for flying at seventeen years old, he had his father sign for him as a minor to enlist in the United States Air Force.
 His goal to fly was not achieved because corrective vision kept him from flying, but for seven years, he played first trumpet in the Air Force Band where he achieved the rank of Technical Sergeant.
+To this day I still remember the glory of watching him as he paraded around under the US air force flags playing his trumpet for the crowds.

 Upon leaving the USAF, he went on the road with a band that traveled the USA.
 That is where he met my mom and his future wife, Bea Gardy.
 Two weeks after they met, they were married (and people wonder where I get my bias for action).
 They are now celebrating sixty-four years of marriage.
 My dad taught me the value of hard work and discipline; I was the only boy in third grade who could bounce a quarter off my bed sheets.
 That and all other chores had to be done before I could leave for school.